 Use of debt or preferred stock as a source of capital entails two primary risks.
-The first risk is that the use of debt leverages our available common equity capital, magnifying the impact on net asset value of changes in the value of our investment portfolio.
+The first risk is the risk of leverage, which is the use of debt to increase your pool of capital for investment purposes.
+The use of debt leverages our available common equity capital, magnifying the impact on net asset value of changes in the value of our investment portfolio.
 For example, a business development company that uses 33 percent leverage (that is, \$50 of leverage per \$100 of common equity) will show a 1.5 percent increase or decline in net asset value for each 1 percent increase or decline in the value of its total assets.
 The second risk is that the cost of debt or preferred stock financing may exceed the return on the assets the proceeds are used to acquire, thereby diminishing rather than enhancing the return to common shareholders.
+If we issued preferred shares, the common shareholders would bear the cost of this leverage.
 To the extent that we utilize debt or preferred stock financing for any purpose, these two risks would likely make our total return to common shareholders more volatile.
 In addition, we might be required to sell investments, in order to meet dividend, interest or principal payments, when it may be disadvantageous for us to do so.

 As provided in the 1940 Act and subject to some exceptions, we can issue debt or preferred stock so long as our total assets immediately after the issuance, less some ordinary course liabilities, exceed 200 percent of the sum of the debt and any preferred stock outstanding.
 The debt or preferred stock may be convertible in accordance with SEC guidelines, which may permit us to obtain leverage at more attractive rates.
 The requirement under the 1940 Act to pay, in full, dividends on preferred shares or interest on debt before any dividends may be paid on our common stock means that dividends on our common stock from earnings may be reduced or eliminated.
-An inability to pay dividends on our common stock could conceivably result in our ceasing to qualify as a regulated investment company, or RIC, under the tax Code, which would in most circumstances be materially adverse to the holders of our common shares.
-Loss of RIC status could have a significant adverse effect on the value of our common stock.
+An inability to pay dividends on our common stock could conceivably result in our ceasing to qualify as a regulated investment company, or RIC, under the Code, which would in most circumstances be materially adverse to the holders of our common stock.
+As of the date hereof, we do not have any debt or preferred stock outstanding.

-We are authorized to issue preferred stock, which would convey special rights and privileges to its owners.
+We are authorized to issue preferred stock, which would convey special rights and privileges to its owners superior to those of common stock shareholders.

 We are currently authorized to issue up to 2,000,000 shares of preferred stock, under terms and conditions determined by our Board of Directors.
 These shares would have a preference over our common stock with respect to dividends and liquidation.
 The statutory class voting rights of any preferred shares we would issue could make it more difficult for us to take some actions that may, in the future, be proposed by the Board and/or holders of common stock, such as a merger, exchange of securities, liquidation or alteration of the rights of a class of our securities if these actions were perceived by the holders of the preferred shares as not in their best interests.
 The issuance of preferred shares convertible into shares of common stock might also reduce the net income and net asset value per share of our common stock upon conversion.
-These effects, among others, could have an adverse effect on your investment in our common stock.